thomaschristinck/numerical-methods/README.md

 # Numerical Methods in Electrical Engineering: Assignments

 This repository is a collection of Numerical Methods Assignments I wrote for a class at McGill.
-Each of these folders includes the code for an assignment, as well as my write up.
+Each of these folders includes the code for an assignment, as well as a write up discussing the approach and results.

 ### Assignment 1